 Effects on Testosterone Levels

-SARMs are not steroids but rather androgenic agents.
-Due to this, they may suppress natural testosterone levels in men.
+SARMs are not steroids but rather selective androgenic agents.
+Due to this interaction with the androgen receptor, they may suppress natural testosterone levels in men.
 The side effects of decreased testosterone may include but are not limited to erectile dysfunction, infertility, reduced libido, loss of bone density, muscle weakness, insomnia, depression, and weight gain accompanied by an increase in body fat.

 Long-Term Effects Unknown